 1. Analysis of Trends and Policy

-FEMENA strives to provide critical and timely analysis on important trends and issues related to the situation of women, WHRDs and feminist organizing in the MENA and Asia regions.
+In consultation with partners, Femena provides critical and timely analysis on important trends and issues related to the situation of women, WHRDs and feminist organizing in the MENA and Asia regions.
 Femena provides this analysis through the publication of statements, reports, thematic issue briefs, country briefs and articles.

-FEMENA believes in south-south collaboration, sharing and learning.
+Femena believes in south-south collaboration, sharing and learning.
 As such, we seek to convene or provide space for the coming together of feminist activists from the global south and especially the MENA/Asia region.
 We believe that learning and sharing is most effective when it is focused and provides technical and other forms of support for collaboration or replication.
 Convenings include, collective analysis and strategizing, training and formation of communities of practice around Femena program areas as well as emerging issues of critical importance in the region.
 Our convenings and communities of practice are linked with our trends and policy analysis and documentation efforts as well as our advocacy efforts.
-So groups are convened prior, after or as a component of our analysis or documentation efforts.
-At present FEMENA is facilitating the creation of communities of practice in the following areas:

 Femena is committed to providing opportunities for advocacy, in order to ensure that the voices and concerns of women human rights defenders and their organizations/movements are heard at the national, regional and international levels.
 Femena’s policy analysis, documentation and convening activities feed into advocacy efforts and help define advocacy priorities.
 Femena seeks to provide opportunities for partners to be present in critical spaces of advocacy at the UN and at international women’s conferences where decisions are made and awareness is raised.